Flooring Manufacturers Benefit with FloorScore Certification and NSF/ANSI 332 & 140!

-The flooring industry has a long history of testing its products for VOC emissions–and standards affecting the industry are continuing to evolve.
+The flooring industry has a long history of testing its products for VOC emissions.
 Today, architects, other design professionals, and purchasing agents are increasingly interested in specifying building products that demonstrate outstanding performance for multiple environmental attributes including Indoor Environmental Quality (IEQ).
-BkA can help you obtain the environmental and human health credits in these next-generation standards.
+BkA can help you obtain the environmental credits in green building standards and meet mandatory requirements in code-based standards.

 Return to top